wooldridge/semantic-infobox/README.md

    - example documents and semantic triples
    - HTML, JavaScript, and CSS

-4. Restart MarkLogic to load the application.
+5. Restart MarkLogic to load the application.

-5. Access the application here:
+6. Access the application here:

    http://localhost:8554/app/

+7. To remove the REST service, databases, and forests, you can run `node teardown`.
+Then you can edit the project files and run `node setup` again.